 What happens to my financial aid if I withdraw during the semester?

-Your withdrawal may affect your eligibility for financial aid in future semesters and could result in your having to repay all or a portion of your financial aid award to RACC or the Department of Education.
+Withdrawal may affect your eligibility for financial aid in future semesters and could result in your having to repay all or a portion of your financial aid award to RACC or the Department of Education.
 Therefore, students are encouraged to meet with their professors and academic advisors, utilize tutorial services, and speak with a Financial Aid Advisor before withdrawing from RACC.
 Also, if you stop attending classes your aid may be backed out resulting in a balance owed to RACC.
-Learn more about the withdrawal procedures here.